Onondaga County addresses gun violence in the City of Syracuse through an intensive, coordinated focus on chronic, violent offenders.

-In February 2018, the John F. Finn Institute for Public Safety completed a process evaluation to assess fidelity to the program design and offer recommendations.
+In February 2018, the Finn Institute completed a process evaluation to assess fidelity to the program design and offer recommendations.
 Since assigning chronic offenders to a specific partner agency to ensure enhanced attention is a main component of the strategy, researchers suggested that successful implementation of the strategy would be associated with increased enforcement.

 The first part of the assessment compared enforcement actions on these individuals from July 2016 through June 2017, prior to implementation, to actions after implementation, July 2017 through December 2017.
 Results showed a 41 percent increase in arrests, indictments, and convictions involving chronic offenders post-implementation.

-The second part of the assessment compared enforcement actions involving chronic offenders to individuals with similar criminal histories who are not the focus of law enforcement attention.
-Compared to these individuals, individuals who were targeted as part of the offender-focused strategy had increased arrests for violent and weapon offenses, and were stopped 2.3 times more than the individuals to whom they were compared.
-Chronic offenders also received more home visits and drug tests, and were more often subject to violations of probation, indictments and convictions.
+The second part of the assessment compared enforcement actions involving CORE individuals to individuals with similar criminal histories who are not the focus of law enforcement attention.
+Individuals who were targeted as part of the offender-focused strategy had increased arrests for violent and weapon offenses and were stopped 2.3 times more than the non-CORE individuals to whom they were compared.
+CORE individuals also received more home visits and drug tests, and were more often subject to violations of probation, indictments and convictions.

 The Philadelphia Policing Tactics Experiment examined the effectiveness of offender-focused policing strategies in hot spots identified by the Philadelphia Police Department.
 A randomized controlled trial tested three approaches to hot-spots policing: offender-focused policing, foot patrol and problem-oriented policing.
 Researchers found hot spots that received offender-focused policing produced a 42 percent reduction in violent crime relative to the control areas that were patrolled as usual by police officers.
 In addition, violent felony crimes were 50 percent lower in the offender-focused policing areas compared with the control areas.